-HRMI's ESR metrics measure State parties' compliance with their obligations for progressive realisation of economic and social rights, focusing on outcomes reflected in enjoyment of the substantive rights by people and in the case of HRMI's income-adjusted scores, adjusted for state capacity.
+HRMI's ESR scores measure State parties' compliance with their obligations for progressive realisation of economic and social rights, focusing on outcomes reflected in enjoyment of the substantive rights by people and in the case of HRMI's income-adjusted scores, adjusted for state capacity.
 They do not attempt to assess the extent to which States ensure the procedural rights of non-discrimination, participation, and accountability.
-HRMI's ESR metrics complement other measurement tools such as those suggested by the Office of the High Commissioner for Human Rights.
-These and other recent initiatives, such as the Right to Education Index, focus on different aspects of obligations, such as process (or policy efforts made by government), structure (institutionalised provisions), and outcomes (level of rights enjoyment in the population), while assessing performance on 50 to 100 aspects of each right.
-However, none of these other measurement tools attempts to provide such a broad summary of performance and benchmark outcomes according to the obligation of progressive realisation as HRMI's ESR metrics does.
+HRMI's ESR scores complement other measurement tools such as those suggested by the Office of the High Commissioner for Human Rights.
+19 These and other recent initiatives, such as the Right to Education Index, 20 focus on different aspects of obligations, such as process (or policy efforts made by government), structure (institutionalised provisions), and outcomes (level of rights enjoyment in the population), while assessing performance on 50 to 100 aspects of each right.
+However, none of these other measurement tools attempts to provide as broad a summary of performance and benchmark outcomes according to the obligation of progressive realisation as do HRMI's ESR scores.